jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

     Nick (Giant) - animal tamer and works with fishing and animal husbandry.
 Disputes are brought to him and defends the village through strength and runecarving
     Sammul (Tortle) - religious leader
     Five Sisters - Potion Maker

 - **Dhuran Tol - Village Two:**

     Necromancer (unknown) - controls undead, but lost in Jhed Wasteland Dhuran Three - Hill Dwarf(Bard), Mountain Dwarf(Wizard), Grey Dwarf(Sorcerer) decide what happens Fizwidget - gnome inventor, crafter of The Gliding Cloud.
 Attempting to craft a ship to endure Jhed Wasteland

-## Factions
+## The Frost Syndicate (draft)

-- **The Hunters' Guild**: Expert trackers and beast slayers, offering bounties and valuable information.
+**Condition:** if one of the villages increases in size, it opens opportunity for bandits, smugglers and thieves.

-- **The Frost Syndicate**: A mysterious group that profits from the harsh conditions, possibly engaging in smuggling or black market trading.
+**Description:**  A mysterious group that profits from the harsh conditions, possibly engaging in smuggling or black market trading.

 ## The Flaming Fools and the Gliding Cloud